 - A. Comply with manufacturer's written installation instructions, unless more stringent requirements are indicated.
-Complete field assembly of site furnishings, where required. - B. Unless otherwise indicated, install site furnishings after supportive paving has been completed. - C. Trash Receptacles: Install trash receptacles level, plumb, true, and securely anchored as necessary at locations indicated on Drawings. - D. Verify that all proposed items are set plumb and are aligned and at correct height.
+Complete field assembly of site furnishings, where required. - B. Unless otherwise indicated, install site furnishings after supportive paving has been completed. - C. Verify that all proposed items are set plumb and are aligned and at correct height.
 Secure items in position during placement and finishing operations until concrete is sufficiently cured or grades are adjusted for appropriate installation.
 Top of footings are to be held below finish surface of concrete paving or gravel paving as indicated on Drawings.
 Top of footing shall not be visible at finish grade.
-Protect portion of items above footing from concrete splatter. - E. Contractor to conduct pre installation site meeting with landscape architect and Owners representative prior to installation operations commence for each Site furnishing items as shown on the drawings.
+Protect portion of items above footing from concrete splatter. - D. Contractor to conduct pre installation site meeting with landscape architect and Owners representative prior to installation operations commence for each Site furnishing items as shown on the drawings.